Skip to content

 Electronics skills:

-• LDO voltage regulation with input/output capacitors
+• Linear voltage regulation with input/output capacitors

 • Component placement strategy for noise immunity